glabular/Anytype.NET/README.md

 > [!TIP]
 > **How to get an API key?**
 >
+> An API key is your access token — you create it once and then reuse it for all future sessions.
+>
-> The simplest way to generate an API key is through the Anytype desktop client (available in v0.46.6 or later):
+> The simplest way to generate an API key is through the Anytype desktop client **(available in v0.46.6 or later)**:
 >- Open the Anytype desktop app
 >- Go to Settings
 >- Navigate to the API Keys section